anjey1/user-app-php-js-vanilla/README.md

 all the names are the user names from the list ('Jennifer, 'John', 'James') all

 the users have the same password.

-## Multiple Use

-you can log on from different incognito tabs / different tabs to immitate all

-3 users